Philip Morris International Inc at Morgan Stanley Global Consume

 Pamela Kaufman - Morgan Stanley, Research Division - Senior Analyst

-Some of the statements we will make may be considered forward-looking.
-These statements involve a number of risks and uncertainties that could cause the actual results to differ materially.
-Any forward-looking statements made are based on assumptions as of today, and Philip Morris undertakes no obligation to update them.
-Please refer to Philip Morris' Form 10-K for a discussion of the risk factors that may affect actual results.
+Pamela Kaufman, Morgan Stanley's U.S. tobacco and food analyst.
+Before we get started, a quick comment on disclosures.
+For important disclosures, please see the Morgan Stanley research disclosure website at www.morganstanley.com/researchdisclosures.
+If you have any questions, please feel free to reach out to your Morgan Stanley sales representative.
+We have Emmanuel Babeau, Philip Morris' Chief Financial Officer, joining us this morning for a fireside chat.

-Now that we have that out of the way, I'd like to introduce Philip Morris for the next presentation.
-The tobacco industry is facing a dynamic backdrop as tobacco companies and consumer preferences evolve towards reduced-risk produ
+2021 has been an eventful year for Philip Morris, which has continued to deliver on its strategy of transitioning the business towards smoke-free products.
+This year, PM had a CEO change, introduced its Beyond Nicotine strategy, made several acquisitions in the health care space and diversified its portfolio by expanding into new products like IQOS, ILUMA, VEEV and nicotine patches.
+The current operating environment has created near-term supply challenges for IQOS, but we believe the compan

-Philip Morris International Inc at Morgan Stanley Global Consumer and Retail Conference Transcript
+Philip Morris International Inc at Morgan Stanley Global Consumer & Retail Conference (Virtual) Transcript

 |Access to All Earning Calls and Stock Analysis